Neil-McK/DccDiagnostics/README.md

 ## WiFi and Web Browser

 On ESP8266 and ESP32, an HTTP server is provided which allows the output to be viewed from a standard browser.
-The device connects to WiFi using WPS during startup.
-Press the WPS button on the router before resetting the device, and it should get its credentials from the router.
-From that point onward, it will connect using the same credentials by preference.
+The first time the device start, it will attempt to get WiFi credential from the router using WPS protocol.
+Press the WPS button on the router before resetting the device, and the device should connect to the router.
+When reset or started in future, it will connect using the same credentials by preference.

 ![Example of output in web browser](WebInterface.PNG "Example of web output")